sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/06 Restrict Kernel Modules.md

 # Restrict Kernel Modules

-The Linux kernel has a modular design which allows it to dynamically load kernel modules, such as adding device drivers for video cards.
+The Linux kernel has a modular design which allows it to dynamically load kernel modules, such as adding device drivers for video cards

-Modules can also be added manually.
+Modules can also be added manually

 ```sh
 # Add a module manually